EMIR Reporting Requirements – What You File, When, and How to Get It Right

 The CSSF expects firms to maintain documented EMIR reporting procedures, to demonstrate accuracy and completeness on request, and to have remediation plans for known breaks.
 Post-Refit, the CSSF has been more active in following up on data quality issues flagged by ESMA or the TRs.

-ESMA publishes annual data quality reports identifying systemic issues.
+ESMA publishes data quality reports identifying systemic issues.
 Appearing in the outlier population on any metric typically leads to a follow-up from your NCA.
-In Luxembourg, the CSSF has issued individual letters to firms with persistent data quality shortcomings identified through ESMA’s cross-TR reconciliation exercises.
+In Luxembourg, the CSSF has engaged with firms showing persistent data quality shortcomings identified through ESMA’s cross-TR reconciliation exercises.

 Beyond direct penalties, the reputational and operational cost of poor EMIR reporting is significant.
 Firms with known data quality problems face additional scrutiny on every other regulatory filing.
 Counterparties may question the reliability of your operational processes.
 And internal audit will eventually add EMIR reporting to its scope if it has not already.